Greedy recursion parameter selection for one-way spatial integration of hyperbolic equations: Greedy algorithm for recursion parameter selection

+This problem is well posed because the objective function is continuous (it is a quotient of polynomials with a non-zero denominator), but it is NP-hard~\cite{Natarajan_1995_OptimalSubset}.
+We solve it using the greedy algorithm outlined in Algorithm~\ref{alg:greedyRecursion}.
+In words, we randomly initialize $\Xi_1^+$ and $\Xi_1^-$ with elements of $\mathcal{S}_+$ and $\mathcal{S}_-$, respectively.
+At each iteration we use to $\hat{\mathcal{J}}_+$ and $\hat{\mathcal{J}}_-$ to identify the worst-approximated elements of $\mathcal{S}_+$ and $\mathcal{S}_-$, which we append to our recursion parameter set.
+This strategy leads to the largest local decrease in $\mathcal{J}$.

-\begin{remark} Previous work on OWNS combined heuristic parameter selection with mode-tracking, where important discrete modes (e.g., Kelvin-Helmholtz in free-shear flows or Mack's second mode in high-speed boundary layers) were added to the recursion parameter set to improve approximation accuracy~\cite{Towne_2015_OWNS-O,Towne_2022_OWNS-P,Zhu_2021_OWNS-R}.
-While previous methods manually identified eigenvalues to track, the present work proposes an automatic approach with minimal user intervention. \end{remark} \begin{remark} The greedy algorithm can be modified so that it is initialized with user-specified recursion parameters, but we have found that it is generally better to initialize the greedy algorithm with many different randomly chosen recursion parameters, and to choose the set with the lowest value of the objective function. \end{remark}
+\begin{remark} Previous work on OWNS has combined heuristic parameter selection with mode-tracking, where important discrete modes (e.g., Kelvin-Helmholtz in free-shear flows or Mack's second mode in high-speed boundary layers) were added to the recursion parameter set to improve approximation accuracy~\cite{Towne_2015_OWNS-O,Towne_2022_OWNS-P,Zhu_2021_OWNS-R}.
+While previous methods manually identified eigenvalues to track, the present work proposes an automatic approach. \end{remark} \begin{remark} The greedy algorithm can be initialized with user-specified recursion parameters, but we have found that it is better to initialize the algorithm with many different randomly chosen pairs of left- and right-going eigenvalues, and to choose the parameter set with the smallest $\mathcal{J}$. \end{remark}